How does it work?

 If you’ve only just started having periods, you might not actually ovulate yet.
 This is a natural way to protect you if your body isn't actually ready for pregnancy just yet.

-During the first year you have your periods, you may only ovulate (release an egg) 20% of the time.
+During the first year you have your periods, you may only ovulate (release an egg) 20 per cent of the time.
 So, if you have 12 periods a year, you probably only release an egg two or three times.

 Remember, every woman is different and once you’re sexually mature you can get pregnant any month!
 You can even get pregnant if you’ve never had a period.
 Don’t think just because you haven't been having periods for long you don’t need to use contraceptives.
 That could be a very big mistake!